darold/datalink/README.md

 it must not be used in production until an official release will be published.
 Expect changes in the implementation and behaviors before the official release.

-The documentation is at its early stage, for detailled information look at the presentation at [PgConf Asia 2019 conference](http://www.pgconf.asia)
+The documentation is at its early stage, for more detailled information look at the presentation at [PgConf Asia 2019 conference](http://www.pgconf.asia)

 ## Installation